Anatomies of a Black Box

 16 March 2022, 2 PM–5 PM

-The Academy of Fine Arts and Design, UL, Video and New Media Department, Tobačna 5, Ljubljana
+The Academy of Fine Arts and Design, UL, Video, Animation and New Media, Tobačna 5, Ljubljana

 art and design students, young artists, professors of visual art, new media and design, students and professionals in the fields of sociology, cultural anthropology and philosophy

-The Anatomy of an AI system conceptual map then appears as a narrative strategy that reduces complexity, magnifies details, follows narrative trails, or establishes links where apparently there is none.
-Participants take from there, using their skills to dive, for instance, into site-specific research or follow the lifespan of one specific element.
+The Anatomy of an AI system conceptual map then appears as a narrative strategy that reduces complexity, magnifies details, follows narrative trails or establishes links where apparently there are none.
+Participants move from there, using their skills to dive, for instance, into site-specific research or follow the lifespan of one specific element.

-In the process, participants find new lenses to focus on invisible phenomena or, on the contrary, zoom out and draw a whole new cosmo-technological cartography.
-Mapping is be explored as a form of non-linear poetry or storytelling, where both technical tools (such as network graphs, metadata analysis, patent investigations, interface scraping) and a conceptual approach (assemblages, maps of errors, approximations, biases, faults, fallacies, and vulnerabilities) are necessary.
+In the process, participants find new lenses to focus on invisible phenomena or, on the contrary, zoom out and plot a whole new cosmo-technological cartography.
+Mapping is to be explored as a form of non-linear poetry or storytelling, where both technical tools (such as network graphs, metadata analysis, patent investigations, interface scraping) and a conceptual approach (assemblages, maps of errors, approximations, biases, faults, fallacies, vulnerabilities, etc.) are necessary.

 Vladan Joler is an academic, researcher and artist whose work blends data investigations, counter-cartography, investigative journalism, writing, data visualisation, critical design and numerous other disciplines.
 He explores and visualises different technical and social aspects of algorithmic transparency, digital labour exploitation, invisible infrastructures and many other contemporary phenomena in the intersection between technology and society.
 He is the author of Anatomy of an AI System (with Kate Crawford) and Facebook Algorithmic Factory.